 • Impact on development: Undetected vision problems can hinder your child's learning, social development, and overall confidence.

-• Preventative care: Addressing vision issues early can prevent future complications and ensure optimal vision.
+• Preventative care: Addressing vision issues early can prevent future complications which undermine a child’s confidence and self-esteem in the classroom.

 What to Expect During a Pediatric Eye Exam